ulb-sachsen-anhalt/ocrd-odem/README.md

 ## License

-Licensed under terms of the [MIT license](https://opensource.org/licenses/MIT).
+This project's source code is licensed under terms of the [MIT license](https://opensource.org/licenses/MIT).